Develop learning and development programmes

 Guidance for achieving higher grades

-• 💡Always link theory to practice: When discussing pedagogical approaches or assessment methods, provide concrete examples from your own teaching experience to illustrate how you apply these concepts effectively in a real-world setting.
+- 💡Always link theory to practice.
+When discussing concepts, provide concrete examples from your own teaching or micro-teaching sessions.

 Common Mistakes